Cubs vs. Tigers Player Props Betting Odds

-Player prop bet options for Nico Hoerner, Spencer Torkelson and others are available when the Chicago Cubs visit the Detroit Tigers at Comerica Park on Tuesday (at 6:40 PM ET).
+Player prop bet odds for Spencer Torkelson, Nico Hoerner and others are available when the Detroit Tigers host the Chicago Cubs at Comerica Park on Wednesday at 1:10 PM ET.

 Bet on this matchup or its props with BetMGM!